Villacaleb/VLR-software/README.md

-VLR-Software is protected unti the GPL 3.0 license.
+VLR-Software is protected by the GPL 3.0 license.
 See more at http://www.gnu.org/copyleft/gpl.html

 # VLR-software
 the software for VLR